top of page

 Went back another day aiming to put up draws and try one more time.
 Turns out I only fell once while putting up draws, at the roof before anchor (because beta differs between clipping & putup draws and right hand forgot to leave room for left hand).
 Took a whip but called it a day without another try --Don't have to RP it just need to know that I don't suck.

-Berdorf
+Koningsdag at Berdorf

 The only(?) crag in Luxemburg, and no wonder on a no-rainy(?)
 King's day weekend it sees too many Dutch.
 A small crag of roughly 150 routes with likely 400 climbers and 100 walkers/picnikers, Climbers get unhappy with long waiting lines for moderate routes.